Cadasta/cadasta-docs/en/06-geoodkcollect.md

 Click the back button 3 times to return to the main menu.

-### Loading your Questionnaire {#loading-your-form}
+### Loading your Cadasta XLSForm {#loading-your-form}

 _**Note:** This step requires being near WiFi!_

-Once you've connected GeoODK with Cadasta, the next thing you need to do is load the questionnaire you're using for your data collection project.
+Once you've connected GeoODK with Cadasta, the next thing you need to do is load the form you're using for your data collection project.

 1. From the Main Menu, select **Settings**, then **Form Management**.